-This vintage pottery vase makeover contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
+This aged vase makeover contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 The best part is that I was able to make my upcycled vases that look like vintage pottery for FREE!
 I had all of the supplies on hand!
 LOVE it when that happens!

-I’ve been seeing tons of Instagrammers trying to DIY their own upcycled vase using supplies that you’re likely to have on hand – like thrifted or dollar store vases, dirt (yep, that’s right….everyone has dirt) and spray paint!
+I’ve been seeing tons of Instagrammers trying to DIY their own aged stone vase using supplies that you’re likely to have on hand – like thrifted or dollar store vases, dirt (yep, that’s right….everyone has dirt), and spray paint!

 In this article, I’m tackling 2 different methods of making upcycled vases look like vintage pottery!

-If you’d rather watch a video, here are some behind the scenes videos that I filmed while I was working on this DIY vintage pottery:
+If you’d rather watch a video, here are some behind-the-scenes videos that I filmed while I was working on these DIY aged vases:

 If you love DIY videos, be sure to subscribe to our YouTube Channel so you don’t miss the next one!

-So here are the vases that I’ll be using:
+So here are the upcycled vases that I’ll be using:

 Upcycled Vase #1 (Spray Paint + Dirt)

-So let’s jump right into the first vase tutorial.
-On this clear glass vase I’m going to be using the spray paint & dirt method.
+So let’s jump right into the first DIY aged vase tutorial.
+On this clear glass vase, I’m going to be using the spray paint & dirt method.

 Supplies for upcycled vase #1: